scaleoutsean/longhorny/README.md

 `set-status` pauses or resumes replication.
 If replication is going from DST=>SRC (i.e. DST side is read-write) and you need to pause replication at source if replication you would run `--src DST --dst SRC volume --set-status --data "pause"` (because DST is the source).
 That would put all volumes in manually paused state.
 Similarly, `--data "resume"` would resume.
 If you wanted to pause the destination (in this case, SRC)  try `--src SRC volume --set-status --data "pause"`.

-TODO: `report` is like `list`, a completely read-only action, except that it its result is slightly different.
+`report` is like `list`, a completely read-only action, except that it its result is slightly different.
 "Slightly???"
 Why do we need yet another action for that?
 List *actually* lists volume pairing relationships, whereas `report` reports on volume pairings, and if I wanted to see what's misconfigured or broken, `report` may give me that whereas `list` may not.
 Given that both INs and OUTs are very different, I don't want to bloat `list` to 500 lines of code.
 I'm still thinking what I'd like to see and how it should be shown.

 ### Site-scope actions